MarvNC/JP-Resources/readme.md

 <details>
 <summary><b>Sorting Method</b></summary>

-*   By default, the handlebars code grabs the minimum frequency.
+*   By default, the handlebars code grabs the smallest frequency available.
-    This can be changed to getting the first frequency listed in Yomichan, by changing the `opt-freq-sorting-method` to `first`, i.e.
+    This can be changed to getting the first frequency listed in Yomichan, by changing `opt-freq-sorting-method` to `first`, i.e.

     ```handlebars
     {{~set "opt-freq-sorting-method" "first"~}}
     ```

+    > **Note**: The order of frequency dictionaries is determined by the `Priority` column under Yomichan settings → `Configure installed and enabled dictionaries...`.
+    > Dictionaries are sorted from highest to lowest priority.

 </details>